matikin9/lanyon/goals.md

 Learn to read Hiragana and Katakana by mid-February.

-* 1/16 - Can fairly consistently read most Hirgana and Katakana.
-* 1/16 - Working on common Kanji.
-* 1/16 - Working on writing Hiragana and Katakana.
+* 1/22 - Focusing on recalling easily confused Hiragana.
-* 1/16 - Working on basic vocabulary, phrases, and sentence structures.
+* 1/22 - Working on basic vocabulary, phrases, and sentence structures through Duolingo.

 **Habits for January**

 1. Blog twice a week.
-    * 1/16 - Good so far.
+    * 1/22 - Good so far.
 2. Drink 96 fl.oz. of water per day.
-    * 1/16 - Still working on weekends.
+    * 1/22 - Time spent playing video games = not so good.
 3. Floss daily.
-    * 1/16 - Fresh start this week, after hygenist appointment.
+    * 1/16 - Good for several days last week.
+No accountability on the weekend.
 4. Do a daily workout from a 30-day fitness challenge.
-    * 1/16 - Only 2 of 7 days last week.
-Do better this week.
+    * 1/16 - 4 days last week, so better (although one was a rest day).

 ## Future Goals